Our Stories

 Today’s ceremony marks important milestones in the construction of two AOPS for the Canadian Coast Guard and once again recognizes the significant progress being achieved at the Halifax Shipyard.

-AOPS 7, the first AOPS for the Canadian Coast Guard, will be named CCGS Donjek Glacier after the Donjek Glacier located in Kluane National Park in Yukon.
-AOPS 8, the second vessel for the Canadian Coast Guard and the final AOPS, will be named CCGS Sermilik Glacier, named after the Sermilik Glacier, located in Sirmilik National Park in Nunavut.
+AOPS 7, the first AOPS for the Canadian Coast Guard, will be named CCGS Donjek after the Donjek Glacier located in Kluane National Park in Yukon.
+AOPS 8, the second vessel for the Canadian Coast Guard and the final AOPS, will be named CCGS Sermilik, named after the Sermilik Glacier, located in Sirmilik National Park in Nunavut.

 Under the National Shipbuilding Strategy (NSS), Irving Shipbuilding is constructing six AOPS vessels for the Royal Canadian Navy, two AOPS for the Canadian Coast Guard and 15 River-class destroyers for the Royal Canadian Navy.